uber/baseweb/rfcs/rating-component.md

   The current rating value
 * `onChange: () => value` - Optional
   Callback that returns a newly selected value
+* `overrides: {}` - Optional
+  * `Root: ?React.ComponentType` component to use for root Rating styling
+  * `Star: ?React.ComponentType` component to use for star ratings
+  * `Emoticon: ?React.ComponentType` component to use for emoticon ratings

 ## Presentational components props API